-We’re just a few weeks into the school year, and we’ve finally conquered the back-to-school first-week nerves (not yet? sending love).
-Just as we start to think to count down the morning struggles and we begin to think that maybe, just maybe, we can handle the morning routine.
-The moment we let our guard down, thinking we’ve got this, we start to see a new pattern arising—After School restraint collapse (aka a meltdown).
+We’re just a few weeks into the school year, and we’ve finally conquered the back-to-school first-week nerves (not yet?
+Sending love).
+Just as we start to think to count down the morning struggles, we begin to think that maybe, just maybe, we can handle the morning routine.
+The moment we let our guard down, thinking we’ve got this, we start to see a new pattern arising—After School Restraint Collapse, a term coined by Andrea Loewen Nair.

 This is normal.
 It’s manageable, and it’s very, very common.
 After School restraint Collapse, a term coined only a few years ago.
 It suddenly resonated with families in a big way.

 Let’s take a step back, these days, school is different, and many children, especially our younger ones, have a challenging time managing a school day when all they want to do is play.
 This is amplified in children with special needs.

 With large classroom sizes, many kids are confined to a desk all day.
 It is very unnatural; kids are meant to move their bodies, explore and learn through play.
 Yet, as much as we hear how well they’re coping in the classroom, the media often talks about how resilient our kids are for working through these challenging times; we often don’t hear about what happens after class.

 You pick your child up from school, and the teacher mentions what a great day they had!
 Yet, the moment they get in the car or step through the door, they’re miserable or unable to hold it together.
 You start to wonder why they have a split personality.
 This is After School Restraint Collapse.

 You kid has spent all day sitting at a desk, possibly wearing a mask, minding their manners, managing complex relationships, listening carefully.
 They have been working and thinking hard and primarily restraining their natural kid impulses to yell, jump, spin in circles, and all the other lovely and weird things kids do.
 It is mentally, physically, and emotionally difficult for kids- even on the best of days.